noviz-org/speaking-radar/README.md

 # B_APP

-This is an App for blind and visually impaired people.
+B_APP is an App for blind and visually impaired people.
-It outputs POI's (points of interest) based on your location, the direction your phone is pointing and scan-distance as an input varriable, enabelling one to explore the world around.
+It points you in the direction of POIs (points of interest) by using your location and the compass using the Google Places API.
+The goal of this app is to enable blind and visually impaired people to explore the world around them.

 ## To Do

-- The iPhone recognises if it is dropped and sends a signal tone and/or flashes
+- The iPhone recognises if it is dropped and sends a signal tone and maybe flashes

 - Calculate the distance to the objects near you based on their and your position